hyperledger/indy-besu/docs/design/legacy-identifiers-support.md

             * Signature must be done over the following hash value: `keccak256(abi.encodePacked(bytes1(0x19), bytes1(0), address(this), msg.sender, "createClMapping", legacyId, id, key))`
 * After migration, clients in order to resolve legacy identifiers:
-    * for DID document firstly must resolve ethereum account using `LegacyIdMappingRegistry.getDidMapping(identifier)`, and next resolve DID ether document as it described in the corresponding specification.
+    * for DID document firstly must resolve ethereum account using `LegacyIdMappingRegistry.didMappings(identifier)`, and next resolve DID ether document as it described in the corresponding specification.
-    * for Schema/Credential Definition firstly must resolve new identifier using `LegacyIdMappingRegistry.getClMapping(identifier)`, and next resolve Schema/Credential Definition as it described in the corresponding specification.
+    * for Schema/Credential Definition firstly must resolve new identifier using `LegacyIdMappingRegistry.clMappings(identifier)`, and next resolve Schema/Credential Definition as it described in the corresponding specification.